Glue42/docs/docs/glue42-concepts/05_windows/02_workspaces/02_javascript/workspaces-js.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.13">

-To maximize a Workspace element relatively to its parent, use its `maximize()` method:
+To maximize a Workspace element within the bounds of the Workspace, use its `maximize()` method:

 ```javascript
 await targetElement.maximize();